amiqasaleem/HTML-Project/README.md

-# HTML-Project
-This Project is a homepage design of a Gym Website.
+# This repository contains the practice projects using HTML and CSS.